dazhizhao/CliDPN/README.md

   python pip.py
   ```
 ### Inference Stage
 For inference, it must be pointed that you should pay attention to the checkpoints path and the corresponding dataset format.
-Meanwhile, the impact information should be input manually in the `.py`.
+Meanwhile, the impact information should be input in the `eval.py`.
 After inputting the information, you will get an image of damage in milliseconds, which is far faster than the Finite Element simulation.</br>
 To leverge the whole ensembled deep learning model CliDPN for inference, you can run this code:
 ```sh